ARM-DOE/sts/README.md

 1. _Source_ **Watcher**: Files found in configured watch directory are cached in memory (and on disk) and passed to the **Sorter**.

-  > If the queue cache becomes corrupted or if the program crashes unexpectedly, STS is will perform a recovery procedure on next run that will pick up where it left off without sending duplicate data.
+  > If the program crashes unexpectedly, STS will use the queue cache to perform a recovery procedure on next run that will pick up where it left off without sending duplicate data.

 1. _Source_ **Sorter**: Files received from **Watcher** are sorted in order of configured priority and/or in-order delivery.  **Sorter** passes files to the **Sender** such that groups of similar files (based on configurable pattern match) of the same priority are rotated in order to avoid starvation.